TrashUwU/PokeAssistant/README.md

 ## Information
 PokéAssistant is a bot aimed to help Pokétwo players.
 It will tell you what Pokémon it is whenever Pokétwo spawns one (Free) and will also ping a role if rare pokemons spawn (Premium Only).
 As such, you no longer have to rack your brains or even search Google.
 Sometimes, you may just miss a rare Pokémon like this.
 ## License
-PokéAssistant does not have a license.
-This means, you do `NOT` have permission to redistribute or modify this code.
-Since there is no license, I retain all rights to the source code and no one shall reproduce, distribute, or create derivative works from it.
+There is no license for PokéAssistant.
+This ensures you are not allowed to redistribute or change the code.
+I maintain all rights to the source code since there is no license, and no one can copy, distribute, or develop derivative works from it.
 ### Developer
 TrashUwU#8019